DialogueMaker/the-weather-machine/README.md

 <img alt="GitHub social preview weather machine" src="https://github.com/user-attachments/assets/81ee483f-b809-4627-a7d7-da0617141763" />

 ## Purpose
-This movie intends to showcase the features of the [Dialogue Maker's](https://github.com/DialogueMaker/plugin) version 5.0.0.
-Why are the patch notes a game?
-Because why *not?*
+This movie intends to showcase the features of version 5.0.0 of the [Dialogue Maker plugin](https://github.com/DialogueMaker/plugin). *Why* did I turn patch notes into a game? *Because* seeing is believing.

+...Also, because I wanted to make a game this summer.

+## Features
+### Skate to the beat!
+This is a rhythm game, so get in the groove!.
+Don't worry, there are only two action buttons.

+### Beat the heat!
+The Weatherman used his numeric powers to turn up the heat!
+Will you be able to bring temps back to normal?

-## Features highlighted
+## Dialogue Maker features highlighted
 ### Themes
 * A brand new, pre-installed [StandardTheme](https://github.com/DialogueMaker/StandardTheme).
 The old one looked pretty bad, so here's to a more modern one!
 * A new [SubtitlesTheme](https://github.com/DialogueMaker/SubtitlesTheme).
 You can see this theme at the bottom of the screen during cutscenes.